STI Engine Build Cost: A Realistic Budget Guide

-If you’ve spent any time in Subaru forums, you know the stock EJ257 has its limits.
-Pushing past 350-400 wheel horsepower on factory internals is a risky game that often ends in disaster.
-The solution is a built motor, but that opens up a whole new set of questions, starting with the most critical: what is the real STI engine build cost?
-It’s more than just the price of a short block.
-This article provides a transparent breakdown of the entire investment, covering forged internals, supporting modifications, precision labor, and expert tuning.
-We’ll explore what goes into a reliable build so you can plan your budget with confidence.
+You know the story from the Subaru forums: the stock EJ257 has its limits.
+Pushing past 350-400 wheel horsepower on factory internals is a gamble that rarely pays off.
+The clear solution is a built motor, but that brings up the biggest question of all: what is the real STI engine build cost?
+It's so much more than just the price of a short block.
+This guide gives you a transparent breakdown of the entire investment, from forged internals and supporting mods to precision labor and the final tune.
+We'll cover everything you need for a reliable build so you can plan your budget with total confidence.

 Key Takeaways